Tzion/qhuman_entanglementer/README.md

-# The Qhuman Entangler - a Midburn art constellation
+# The Quanthuman Entangler - a Midburn art constellation
-Establishing a Quantum Connection Between Two Human Beings
+Establishing a Quantum Entanglement Between Two Human Beings